Look Twice before You Leap: A Rational Framework for Localized Adversarial Anonymization: Theoretical Analysis

-\begin{corollary}[\textbf{Hallucination Defense - Instantaneous Rationality}] In a naive system, hallucinated leaks ($l_{hall}$) incur definitive utility costs ($\epsilon$) for negligible privacy gains ($\xi$).
+\begin{corollary}[\textbf{Hallucination Defense - Instantaneous Rationality}] In a greedy system, hallucinated ghost leaks $l_{hall}$ incur definitive utility costs ($\epsilon$) for negligible privacy gains ($\gamma_{g}$).
 We can formally derive the irrationality of executing such edits as a singularity in the MRS:

-By applying \textbf{Proposition 1}, RLAA identifies such instances as Low/Invalid validity.
+By applying \textbf{Proposition 1}, RLAA identifies such instances as belonging to the ghost set ($v \in \mathcal{V}_{ghost}$).
 Since the implicit MRS exceeds any rational budget $\lambda$, the policy triggers a rejection $\Pi_{select} = \textsc{Ignore}$.
 Thus, the transaction cost is forced to zero ($\Delta C_t = 0$), thereby avoiding the immediate deadweight loss. \end{corollary}

-\begin{corollary}[\textbf{Rational Equilibrium - Asymptotic Rationality}] As the iteration $t$ increases, the process enters a long-tail phase where remaining leaks are negligible with $\lim_{t \to \infty} \Delta P_t = \xi$.
-A greedy agent fails to stop because it lacks a mechanism to evaluate the diverging cost-benefit ratio:
+\begin{corollary}[\textbf{Diminishing Returns - Asymptotic Rationality}] As the iteration $t$ increases, the process enters a long-tail phase where remaining candidates are exclusively ghost leaks with $\lim_{t \to \infty} \Delta P_t = \gamma_{g}$.
+A greedy strategy fails to stop because it lacks a mechanism to evaluate the diverging cost-benefit ratio:

 In contrast, RLAA applies \textbf{Proposition 1} to the entire set of remaining candidates $\mathcal{L}^{(t)}$.
-Since $\forall l \in \mathcal{L}^{(t)}, \text{MRS}(l) > \lambda$, the policy set becomes empty ($\mathcal{P}^{(t)} = \emptyset$).
+Since $\forall l \in \mathcal{L}^{(t)}, l \in \mathcal{V}_{ghost} \implies \text{MRS}(l) > \lambda$, the policy set becomes empty ($\mathcal{P}^{(t)} = \emptyset$).
 This explicitly triggers the algorithmic early stop, causing the system to converge to a stable rational equilibrium state $x^{(t)}$:

 This mechanism structurally counteracts the drift into utility collapse observed in naive baselines. \end{corollary}